Kobazaaa/PompeiiResources/README.md

 ```

 ## 📄 License

 Assets in this repository are subject to their respective licenses.
-If you are using third-party models or textures, make sure to review their terms of use.

 <br>
 <br>